 Hong Kong-based Sharon Au established her eponymous wedding consultancy, providing professional dai kum jeh services, in 1993.
 The ancient role, literally “big aunt-sister” in Cantonese and dubbed “bridal chaperone” in English by Au, was once an indispensable part of southern Chinese weddings.
 Typically a woman, the dai kum jeh guides the bride in navigating through customs.
 In modern times, dai kum jeh also act as Chinese wedding consultants.

-The couple, their parents, and close family members such as grandparents, aunts, and uncles.
-The bridal party is usually present, and bridesmaids often act as attendants—making the tea, handing over teacups to the couples for them to present to their relatives, washing the teaware.
+When planning a tea ceremony, speak to your families about who you want to include.
+In addition to your parents, your close family members, such as grandparents, aunts, and uncles, can attend.
+The bridal party is usually present as well.
+Bridesmaids can serve as attendants—making the tea, handing over teacups to you to present to your relatives, and washing the teaware.
 You can ask a relative to be an attendant, but Au says this can “sometimes be awkward” if they are also recipients of the tea.

 When a dai kum jeh is hired, she handles this part while also saying auspicious expressions.
 You don’t need a dai kum jeh for this, though.
-It’d also be nice to have your attendants learn an auspicious expression or two to say for the ceremony.
+It could also be nice to have your attendants learn an auspicious expression or two to say for the ceremony.

-There are no rules surrounding this and people choose based on personal preference, says Au.
+There are no rules surrounding the type of tea in the ceremony and people choose based on personal preference, says Au.
 Red dates, lotus seeds, and lily are added to the tea; the first signifies luck, the second symbolizes the arrival of children, and the Chinese name of the lily flower rhymes with an expression meaning marriage longevity.

-Traditionally, the bride’s family.
+Traditionally, the bride’s family pays for the tea and décor.
 Chinese-style teaware and cushions (for the couple to kneel comfortably on) are usually used, with the "double happiness" Chinese character—which symbolizes weddings—printed on them.

-In Hong Kong, where the majority of weddings feature a blend of Chinese and western customs, the tea ceremony for the bride’s side is conducted at her family home in the morning, when tradition calls for the groom and his groomsmen to go and pick her up.
+In Hong Kong, where the majority of weddings feature a blend of Chinese and western customs, the tea ceremony for the bride’s side is conducted at her family home in the morning of the wedding day, when tradition calls for the groom and his groomsmen to go and pick her up.
 It is then conducted for the groom’s family at his home if the day involves the couple going there.
 Doing this in one go, says Au, is “the best way.”
 But things are also flexible; if there is a lunch banquet, for example, you can also do the ceremony there.